 Our experiences with marketing for cybersecurity & identity companies go back more than 20 years, so we’ve learned how to sex up the drama.
 But here’s the thing: Not once, in all our days of campaign creation, has someone actually come up with a bulletproof, unhackable total cyber defence solution.
 In the real world, every solution is vulnerable because no one knows what’s going to happen tomorrow.

 These days customers understand this.
 The market’s matured and buyers have become immune to the pentagon grade security promises still made by so many digital identity and cyber security companies.

 Today’s customers want to know what’s going to happen when the unforeseen does occur: How quickly will new security risks be resolved when they inevitably do happen?
-Dealing with security breaches is the new normal, and telling buyers it’s all about defence just doesn’t cut it any more.
+Dealing with digital identity security breaches is the new normal, and telling buyers it’s all about defence just doesn’t cut it any more.

 Splunk is similarly distinctive.
 Rather than defensive hard-talk, Splunk focuses on the positive ROI that really granular cyber insights can deliver.
-Cyber protection comes as standard for Splunk, really it’s about leveraging information to deliver business benefits.
+Cyber protection comes as standard for Splunk: really it’s about leveraging information to deliver business benefits.
 Essentially, all cyber security services could be positioned this way, but Splunk’s gained ground by putting business change and efficiency left, right and centre.

 Finally there’s ivanti, way back in the days where trade shows were actual physical things, this business was dishing out ice-cream and promoting itself as “the sweet spot of security”.
 Unthreatening and uncomplex, but when circled by an army of shouty warnings and incessant alerts, simply refreshing.